 at least one element with the same Element ID and Extended Element ID (if applicable) is present in the frame that carried the Basic Multi-Link element but the contents of the Information field are not the same for the reported STA if the reported STA were to transmit the same Management frame subtype.

-the reported STA satisfies the condition for that element to be included in the same Management subtype as the frame that carries the Basic Multi-Link element while the reporting STA does not satisfy the corresponding condition.
+the reported STA satisfies the condition for that element to be included in the same Management subtype as the frame that carries the Basic Multi-Link element while the reference STA does not satisfy the corresponding condition.

 TGbe editor: Please modify the following paragraphes as following:

-If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by a reporting STA and the element is outside the Basic Multi-Link element and outside Multiple BSSID element (if included), and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA carried in the Basic Multi-Link element, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following conditions are true, in which case the element is not considered to be part of the reported STA’s profile:
+If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame and the element is outside the Basic Multi-Link element and outside Multiple BSSID element (if included), and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA carried in the Basic Multi-Link element, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reference STA’s frame unless any of the following conditions are true, in which case the element is not considered to be part of the reported STA’s profile:

 the complete profile carries the Non-Inheritance element (see 9.4.2.239 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.